 All members of the campus community are urged to report criminal incidents, emergencies, and suspicious activity.
 The on and off campus emergency phone number is 911.
 This number should be used for all Police, Fire and Medical Emergencies.
 All reports are classified, logged and responded to appropriately.
 Crimes in progress and / or any other emergencies on campus can also be reported by using the Emergency Blue Light Phones.
-There are 22 Emergency Blue Light Phones located on campus and in housing.
+Over the summer of 2021 new networked blue light phones have been installed with them being operational for the Fall 21 semester.
+Each phone also has a camera that is activated when the person activates the phone.
 All Blue Light Phones dial directly to the 911 Center.
 Campus Safety Officers will be dispatched by the 911 Center to the location of the complaint.
 An incident report will be prepared and filed accordingly.
 For reporting non-emergency situations or for calls of service such as car lockouts and jump starts call Campus Safety at (315)866-0300 ext.
 8616